What is depression?

 What are the symptoms of depression?

-- Loss of interest in or enjoyment from things that were once pleasurable
+- Loss of enjoyment from things that were once pleasurable

 - Changes in appetite that lead to weight loss or gain